How to Use Arrowroot Powder in Your Kitchen and Home

 How to Use Arrowroot Powder in Cooking

-It is best to dissolve arrowroot powder in a cold liquid instead of in hot liquids.
-While adding arrowroot powder to milk may result in a slimy finished product, I have never had any trouble when using arrowroot powder in my milk-based vanilla and chocolate pudding recipes.
+Adding arrowroot flour to milk may result in a slimy finished product.
+However, I’ve never had any trouble when using arrowroot flour in my cow’s-milk-based Homemade Vanilla Pudding and Homemade Chocolate Pudding recipes.

-How to Use Arrowroot Powder as Dry Shampoo
+How to Use Arrowroot Flour as Dry Shampoo

 How to Use Arrowroot Powder As Baby Powder